Garuda Indonesia: Destinations

 In 2011, Garuda flew 17.1 million passengers, up 39% from the previous year, while the total revenue jumped 38% to Rp27.1 trillion ($2.95 billion).
 The composition of passengers on domestic and international routes was 81% versus 19% respectively.

 On 31 March 2016, Garuda Indonesia inaugurated its first flight from Singapore Changi Airport to London Heathrow, using a Boeing 777-300ER.

 In mid 2016, Garuda announced its intention to resume service to Mumbai from Jakarta.
-This service is opened on 12 December 2016 via Bangkok using Boeing 737-800NG.
+The service began on 12 December 2016 via Bangkok using Boeing 737-800NG.

-On 12 September 2016, Garuda Indonesia announced its intention to resume service to Los Angeles via Tokyo–Narita using a Boeing 777-300ER from Jakarta after the Federal Aviation Administration (FAA) granted a Category 1 rating to Indonesia.
-The flight was slated to start in November 2017.
-The last time Los Angeles was served was in 1998.
-As of 2019, however, the plan is yet to be realized and has most likely been shelved as the Government of Japan has yet to approve fifth freedom rights to Garuda.

-In February 2017, Garuda Indonesia announced that the airline will resume flights to Dubai and Moscow using the wide-body Airbus A330-200.
-This flight is planned to be resumed in 2018, although As of 2019 has not been resumed.

 In August 2018, Garuda Indonesia announced that the airline would end flights to London Heathrow by October, although it then resumed flights in December with a dual-class Boeing 777-300ER in the same year.
 2019 marked further adjustments to Garuda's flight to London Heathrow as the airline announced a Jakarta-London Heathrow, London Heathrow-Denpasar routing.

+Joint ventures

+Garuda Indonesia and Japan Airlines launched a joint business on 1 April 2025 covering flights between Indonesia and Japan, with coordinated fares and expanded connections on their domestic networks.

+On 5 July 2024, the Competition and Consumer Commission of Singapore conditionally approved commercial cooperation between Garuda and Singapore Airlines.
+The proposed cooperation included revenue sharing and coordination of schedules, sales and marketing.
+To address competition concerns, the airlines committed to maintain specified aggregate seat capacity on the Singapore–Jakarta and Singapore–Surabaya routes and appoint an independent auditor to monitor compliance.

-Codeshare agreements and alliances
+Codeshare agreements

-Codesharing has allowed Garuda Indonesia to expand services into Western Europe and the Middle East.
-In 2009, Garuda Indonesia expressed an interest in joining the SkyTeam airline alliance, which would make it the second airline in Southeast Asia to participate after Vietnam Airlines.
-Membership would open SkyTeam's network to Indonesian, Australian, and New Zealand markets, which it lacked connectivity to.
-In December 2009, three SkyTeam members – Korean Air, KLM, and Delta Air Lines (China Airlines joined as fourth member to support Garuda after its 2011 SkyTeam inclusion) – committed to supporting Garuda Indonesia to join SkyTeam.
-This made Garuda Indonesia eligible to apply for membership in the alliance.
-On 23 November 2010, Garuda Indonesia signed an agreement to join SkyTeam.
-However instead of the usual 18–24 months to complete membership formalities, shortcomings with its IT system delayed Garuda's entry.
-After a 40-month process, the airline eventually became the 20th member of the alliance on 5 March 2014, two years after the original target date.

-Outside of its SkyTeam partnership, Garuda Indonesia has partnered with various airlines over the years: